Manchester Road Improvements

 Project Update and Schedule

 MoDOT had already selected EFK-Moen to complete design of the overall project, so both Kirkwood and Des Peres also selected EFK-Moen to design their scopes.
-Preliminary plans have been developed and were submitted to MoDOT in late January.
-Having received approval of the preliminary plans, design is once again underway.
+Preliminary plans have been developed and were submitted to MoDOT in late January 2020.
+Having received approval of the preliminary plans, design has continued.
 Since this is a small add-on to MoDOT’s overall project, we are fully reliant upon their schedule and project management.
-While construction was initially scheduled to start in 2021, it is now slated to start in spring 2022 (as of 3/16/20).
+The right-of-way (ROW) Acquisition Phase will take place in 2021, as MoDOT obtains easements necessary for construction.
+The City will be acquiring six easements related to bus stop benches.
+While construction was initially scheduled to start in 2021, it is now slated to start in spring 2022.

 Manchester Corridor Study (East of Ballas)